badiaamakhlouf/DS_ML_InterviewBank/README.md

 - 📉 ✅ [Data Visualization and Exploratory Data Analysis (EDA)](pages/data_visualization_and_eda.md):
     - Effective visualizations are crucial for understanding data accurately and making informed assumptions.
-    - Exploratory Data Analysis (EDA) involves obtaining summary statistics with Pandas, examining variable distributions using distribution plots and boxplots, exploring relationships between features with correlation matrices and scatter plots, identifying outliers, and more.
+    - EDA involves obtaining summary statistics with Pandas, examining variable distributions using distribution plots and boxplots, exploring relationships between features with correlation matrices and scatter plots, identifying outliers, and more.
     - All of these techniques are invaluable for clearly communicating insights and findings.

 - 🛠 ✅ [Feature Engineering and Feature Extraction](pages/feature_engineering.md):